Create a Complex Reactor Script

 }

-Create a new action type handler file ./actions/moved.js
+Create an action type handler file ./actions/moved.js

 module.exports = async (action) => {